NeuroTechX/ntx_slack_archive/_san-francisco.md

  >Hi andreacoravos hack nights are every wednesdays at 7:30pm, in the Castro, San Francisco.
 Ill PM you the exact address.

+6/3/2017 7:35 PM

+ **mhough** :

+ >sweetrabh yeah Adam Gazzaley for one but lots of others